 |8 GB per vCPU|

-Standard Droplets have the most efficient CPU usage at a lower cost for workloads that would underuse dedicated threads.
+Basic Droplets have the most efficient CPU usage at a lower cost for workloads that would underuse dedicated threads.
 They're ideal for bursty applications that can handle variable levels of CPU, such as:

-Standard Droplets come in a wide variety of configurations, from 1 vCPU / 1 GB memory to 32 vCPUs / 192 GB of memory.
+Basic Droplets come in a wide variety of configurations, from 1 vCPU / 1 GB memory to 32 vCPUs / 192 GB of memory.
 They also give you the flexibility to choose the memory to vCPU ratio most appropriate for your application.

-Standard Droplets are shared CPU, which are ideal for apps that mostly run at low to medium load, and occasionally burst for brief periods of time.
+Basic Droplets are shared CPU, which are ideal for apps that mostly run at low to medium load, and occasionally burst for brief periods of time.
 For production workloads where time is of the essence or variable performance is intolerable, you should choose dedicated CPU Droplets.

 General Purpose Droplets have a balanced ratio of memory to dedicated CPU, suitable for a wide variety of production workloads.
 General Purpose Droplets are available in six configurations ranging from 2 vCPUs up to 40 vCPUs, with 8 GB up to 160 GB of RAM.
 This 4:1 memory to CPU ratio is optimal for standard workloads like: